Azure-Samples/AzureSqlGettingStartedSamples/nodejs/Unix-based/SLES_Setup.md

-# Machine Setup for Ubuntu
+# Machine Setup for SLES

-This page will walk you through everything you need to setup and run the Node.js samples on your Ubuntu machine.
+This page will walk you through everything you need to setup and run the Node.js samples on your SLES machine.

 ## Install Node.js